ScuffleTV/scuffle/design/video-infrastructure.md

 We make an API call to the auth server to validate the incoming stream and then make some API calls to create a stream target.

-Once everything passes, and we are all ready and set, we ingest the stream and convert it to a standard protocol (SRT, for example)
+Once everything passes, and we are all ready and set, we ingest the stream and convert it to an SRT stream.

 We can pass the stream to other optional or future ideas (such as transcription or image detection).